isomerpages/govtech-gobusiness-main/_browse-all-equipment-Retail/Air-Conditioner.md

 - Minimum 3-ticks for 3-phase variable refrigerant flow (VRF) models

 Note: From 1st April 2025, the Minimum Energy Performance Standards (MEPS) will be raised to 5-tick for multi-split/ 4-tick for single split.
 The technical eligibility criteria will be reviewed in 4Q2024.
+This line has  been modified.

 ### Mode and Schedule of Payment

 - Direct Purchase
 - Hire Purchase
 - Lease
+- Credit card

 ### Support Level and Conditions

-Up to 70% for SMEs, 30% for non-SMEs

 Applicants can apply for the EEG (Base) through the [Business Grants Portal (BGP)](http://www.businessgrants.gov.sg/){:target="_blank"}{:rel="noopener"}